 An interview with Me and You and Everyone We Know writer/director Miranda July

 Some independent films deal with themes.
 Others explore characters and settings.
 And some you just can’t quite label.
 ME AND YOU AND EVERYONE WE KNOW is one of these films.
 The plot revolves around a shoe salesman and his mixed-race kids and a performance artist who drives a taxi for old folks, not to mention a bizarre Internet sex triangle and goldfish.
 As divergent and odd as the story might sound, this film is as charming and sweet as a movie can get.
-Don’t take our word for it, Me and You and Everyone We Know won the Special Jury Prize For Originality of Vision at Sundance and the Camera d’Or at this year’s Cannes film Festival.
+Don’t take our word for it, Me and You and Everyone We Know won the Special Jury Prize For Originality of Vision at Sundance and the Camera d’Or at this year’s Cannes Film Festival.
 MIRANDA JULY’s unique vision has brought her the critical acclaim most filmmakers could only dream of.
 The film features a break-out performance by Deadwood and The Perfect Storm’s John Hawkes.

 SAGINDIE: How did you become a filmmaker?

-MIRANDA JULY: I started out writing plays in high school and putting them on in this music club in Berkley, California.
+MIRANDA JULY: I started out writing plays in high school and putting them on in this music club in Berkeley, California.
 I went to college very briefly and dropped out because I had set my course with my one-woman performance.
 I had been all over the world performing for the last ten years.
 And at the same time I had made a lot of short movies.
 There were these parallel paths, which had organically transitioned into making this feature film.

 What’s the difference between your performance art and this feature?